DarshilDholakia/Food4Thought_Docker/README.md

 <br />
 <br />

-We added a security feature so that only certain people can add, delete and update entries onto our database.
-Click on 'Authorisation' tab in the request section, then on type please press select 'Basic Auth' from the 'Type\" dropdown.
+We added a security feature so that only certain people can add, delete and update entries in our database.
+Click on the  'Authorisation' tab in the request section, then select 'Basic Auth' from the 'Type' dropdown.

 The login details to be used are:
 <br />